focussash/MiCoMo-Manuscript/ReadMe.txt

-In this folder are the QIIME files as well as
+In this folder are the QIIME files as well as Arduino codes for the MiCoMo manuscript